WaddlesPlays/SpicetifyStuff/README.md

 ### Usage
 1. Click on the paintbrush icon next to the colourscheme dropdown in Marketplace
+    - If you do not see this paintbrush, click on the gear icon next to the search bar and turn on `Theme Developer Tools`
 2. Paste the following into the bottom of the `Color.ini editor` textbox
 ```
 [CatppuccinMocha]